-The Bank utilises Value-at risk ("VaR"), a statistical risk measure, to estimate the potential loss from adverse market moves in the current market environment.
-The Bank has a single VaR framework used as a basis for calculating Risk Management VaR.
+The Bank utilises value at risk ("VaR"), a statistical risk measure, to estimate the potential loss from adverse market moves in the current market environment.

-The framework uses the Bank using historical simulation based on data for the previous 12 months.
-Risk Management VaR is calculated assuming a one-day holding period and an expected tail-loss methodology which approximates a 95% confidence level.
-These VaR results are reported to RALCO and Board of Directors.
+The VaR framework is employed across the Firm using historical simulation based on data for the previous 12 months.

+VaR is calculated assuming a one-day holding period and an expected tail-loss methodology which approximates a 99% confidence level.